-Recent research has shown ashwagandha is superior to ginseng as an adaptogen, and that in rats it is a cognitive enhancer showing promise as an herbal treatment for dementia and Alzheimer's disease.
-It is a great immune tonic herb and aids in cases of anxiety and other psychological complaints.
+Recent research has shown Ashwagandha is superior to ginseng as an adaptogen, and that in rats it is a cognitive enhancer showing promise as an herbal treatment for dementia and Alzheimer's disease.
+It is a great immune tonic herb and aids in cases of psychological complaints.
 Other research shows its efficacy in lowering total cholesterol and LDL cholesterol and improving muscle strength.
-In professional athletes, ashwagandha improves hemoglobin and VO2max.
-In a research group of cyclists, ashwagandha increased VO2max by 13%, decreased time of exhaustion, and improved energy efficiency and endurance of the cyclists overall.
+In professional athletes, Ashwagandha improves hemoglobin and VO2max.
+In a research group of cyclists, Ashwagandha increased VO2max by 13%, decreased time of exhaustion, and improved energy efficiency and endurance of the cyclists overall.

 Safety of Ashwagandha

 Ashwagandha (Withania somnifera) can be substituted with Withania coagulans.
 No true contraindications, warnings or precautions exist for Ashwagandha.
 However, high doses can cause gastrointestinal upset, diarrhea, and vomiting.
 A theoretical allergy can exist in individuals whom are allergic to the Solanaceae family (Nightshade family).